 W. P. Carey Department of Economics

-Welcome to the Department of Economics at the W. P. Carey School of Business!
-We are devoted to excellence in teaching and research in multiple fields of economics.
-For additional information please contact us at firstname.lastname@example.org.
+Welcome to the Department of Economics within the W. P. Carey School of Business at Arizona State University.
+Our STEM-designated undergraduate and graduate programs rank among the best in the world.
+We are devoted to excellence in building a solid quantitative foundation for students and teaching theory, applied economics, and econometrics.
+Department faculty members regularly present and publish their research in multiple fields of economics, such as environmental economics and labor economics.
+For additional information, please contact email@example.com or join our LinkedIn group.

-Our faculty members publish their work in prestigious general-interest journals in economics and in the top journals of their disciplines.
-ASU economics faculty are editors of major academic journals, contribute to prestigious associations and editorial boards, and regularly present their research papers at major institutions and conferences around the world.
+ASU's economics faculty members are well known for their contributions to various fields of economics.
+They frequently publish work in prestigious general-interest economics journals and the premier journals for their disciplines.
+While serving as editors of prominent academic publications and contributors to scientific associations and editorial boards, they also present their research at major institutions and worldwide conferences.

 >> Interested in joining our school?
 Explore job openings at W. P. Carey.